 The first Jekyll version of this site was built in the chaotic days of October 2016.
 The older bootstrap version of this site was archived in December 2016.

-The portfolio and CV content was migrated to francopub.com in the early days of the Quarantine, March 2020, and since then, this domain has hosted my author site.
+The portfolio and CV content was migrated to francopub.com in March 2020, and since then, this domain has hosted my author site.

 The site has been deployed from netlify since October 2020.

 This is the first iteration of my author site.